oldjack247/HungTheMagnifient/README.md

 # SchoolProject
 NguyenDangHung20220113

-These are 3 School projects I made (take part in) when I was studying at Yoshida college school in Sapporo, Japan
+These are 3 School projects I made (took part in) when I was studying at Yoshida Business and Technology college in Sapporo, Japan

 1. 2D Shooting game / Written in C++ / non-Engine
 The first complete game I have ever made.
 The simple Space-shooting game with 2 boss fight stages